 Deborah is also one half of humhyphenhum – a creative drawing research collaboration with Phil Sawdon.
 The hums are primarily concerned with processes of drawing, including moving image, within the context of contemporary fine art; employing drawing as a means to generate understanding and further knowledge in response to a given theme.

 Deborah’s recent practice-led research focuses on investigating the premise: drawing is phenomenology.
-The research utilises drawing and/or theory/philosophy as a means to test out this hypothesis.
+The research utilises drawing alongside engagement with theory and philosophy as a means to test out this hypothesis.
 The relationship between drawing and phenomenology investigated within this project is two-fold: firstly, considering the ability of drawing to record its own making; secondly, the potential of drawing to record the thoughts of the drawer.
-The project drawing is phenomenology is developing through three connected and interwoven strands, which consider the following:

 Deborah’s currently supervises the following research projects: